Sparse online variational Bayesian regression: Discussion of other iterative methods for MAP estimation

 \section{Discussion of other iterative methods for MAP estimation}

-It is worth briefly discussing other standard iterative optimization algorithms for solving \eqref{eq:objective}.
+It is worth briefly discussing other standard iterative optimization algorithms for solving quadratic optimization problems.
 In particular, gradient descent and quasi-Newton methods are very promising alternatives in the case where the design matrix $X_n$ is sparse.
 This is not the primary context of interest in the present work, so the general case is discussed.
-Gradient descent methods achieve {\em linear convergence}, which means that in terms of iterations the complexity is logarithmic in the desired accuracy \cite{nocedal}.
-Computation of the gradient of \eqref{eq:objective} incurs a cost of $\cO(np)$, and if one uses a conjugate gradient approach \cite{nocedal, hestenes1952methods} (ensuring that each successive search direction is orthogonal to all previous ones) then the number of iterations required for convergence to {\em the exact solution} is bounded above by $p$, i.e. the memory and computational complexity is no worse than the monolithic approach.
+Gradient descent methods achieve {\em linear convergence}, which means that in terms of iterations the complexity is logarithmic in the desired accuracy \cite{nocedal}, however the rate can get very close to one, particularly in high dimensions, resulting in very slow convergence in practice.
+Computation of the gradient incurs a cost of $\cO(np)$, and if one uses a conjugate gradient approach \cite{nocedal, hestenes1952methods} (ensuring that each successive search direction is orthogonal to all previous ones) then the number of iterations required for convergence to {\em the exact solution} is bounded above by $p$, i.e. the memory and computational complexity is no worse than the monolithic approach.
 Stochastic gradient descent alleviates $n-$dependence per iteration by using an unbiased estimate of the gradient, i.e. a batch of $b=\cO(1)$ data is used at each iteration with a cost of $\cO(p)$.
 Under appropriate assumptions, this approach can converge \cite{kushner, gower}, but there are no tight theoretical complexity bounds.
 In the machine learning literature, one often refers to {\em epochs}, or sweeps (plural) through the full data set, so one can expect a complexity of at least $\cO(np)$.
-An alternative in similar spirit is the (randomized) Kaczmarz algorithm \cite{kaczmarz, strohmer}, which enjoys an impressive per iteration cost of $\cO(p)$, but would also typically require $\cO(n)$ iterations until convergence.
+An alternative in similar spirit is the (randomized) Kaczmarz algorithm \cite{kaczmarz, strohmer}, which also enjoys a per iteration cost of $\cO(p)$, but would also typically require $\cO(n)$ iterations until convergence.
 The latter may be improved with a $\cO(np)$ pre-processing step which replaces a uniform distribution on the data with one scaled by the row norms of $X_n$.
-Of course none of these methods provides an uncertainty estimate.
-Quasi-Newton methods, such as BFGS, provide an approximation of the covariance $C_n$ from equations \eqref{eq:monolithC}, \eqref{eq:KFC} as well as super-linear convergence.
-In this case, one has a per iteration complexity cost of $\cO(p(n+p))$, and a memory requirement of $\cO((n+2k)p)$, for $k$ iterations (a rank 2 update to the approximation of the Hessian and its inverse is performed at each iteration).
-The limited memory alternative limits $k \leq k_{\rm max}$.
-One expects the method to converge very rapidly, for $k =\cO(1)$, so it can still be competitive.
-A one-off cost of $\cO(np^2)$ to compute $X_n^TX_n$ can reduce the $n-$dependence of either method to a $p-$dependence.
-Furthermore, the computation of $X_n^TX_n$ can be split into $n/m$ batches of size $m$ to be computed in parallel, yielding $\cO(mp)$ memory and $\cO(p^2m)$ computation cost for each, for the price of an additional $\cO(p^2n/m)$ cost to combine at the end.